foxriver76/ioBroker.denon/README.md

 ### Buttons
 The adapter creates the following buttons:

-* playPauseButton
+* playPause

    *Play and pause music from Bluetooth, Online, USB/iPod sources.*

 * skipMinus

    *Skip to previous title.*

 * skipPlus

    *Skip to next title.*

-* volumeDown / zone2.volumeDown / zone3.volumeDown
+* zoneMain.volumeDown / zone2.volumeDown / zone3.volumeDown

    *Decrease volume of Main Zone / Zone2 / Zone3.*

-* volumeUp / zone2.volumeUp / zone3.volumeUp
+* zoneMain.volumeUp / zone2.volumeUp / zone3.volumeUp

    *Increase volume of Main Zone / Zone2 / Zone3.*

-* quickSelect1 / zone2.quickSelect1 / zone3.quickSelect1
+* zoneMain.quickSelectX / zone2.quickSelectX / zone3.quickSelectX

    *Emulates the quick select buttons of your remote, with numbers from 1 to 5 for Main Zone / Zone2 / Zone3.*

-* parameterSettings.subwooferLevelDown / parameterSettings.subwooferTwoLevelDown
+* settings.subwooferLevelDown / settings.subwooferTwoLevelDown

    *Reduce subwoofer level by pressing the button.*

-* parameterSettings.subwooferLevelUp / parameterSettings.subwooferTwoLevelUp
+* settings.subwooferLevelUp / settings.subwooferTwoLevelUp

    *Increase subwoofer level by pressing the button.*

-* parameterSettings.containmentAmountDown
+* settings.containmentAmountDown

    *Decrease Audyssey LFC amount.*

-* parameterSettings.containmentAmountUp
+* settings.containmentAmountUp

    *Increase Audyssey LFC amount.*

-* parameterSettings.bassUp / zone2.parameterSettings.bassUp / zone3.parameterSettings.bassUp
+* zoneMain.equalizerBassUp / zone2.equalizerBassUp / zone3.equalizerBassUp

    *Button which increases bass level of the Zone.*

    *Bass and treble settings can be adjusted when Dyn EQ is set to OFF*

-* parameterSettings.bassDown / zone2.parameterSettings.bassDown / zone3.parameterSettings.bassDown
+* zoneMain.equalizerBassDown / zone2.equalizerBassDown / zone3.equalizerBassDown

    *Button which decreases bass level of the Zone.*

    *Bass and treble settings can be adjusted when Dyn EQ is set to OFF*

-* parameterSettings.trebleUp / zone2.parameterSettings.trebleUp / zone3.parameterSettings.trebleUp
+* zoneMain.equalizerTrebleUp / zone2.equalizerTrebleUp / zone3.equalizerTrebleUp

    *Button which increases treble level of the Zone.*

    *Bass and treble settings can be adjusted when Dyn EQ is set to OFF*

-* parameterSettings.trebleDown / zone2.parameterSettings.trebleDown / zone3.parameterSettings.trebleDown
+* zoneMain.equalizerTrebleDown / zone2.equalizerTrebleDown / zone3.equalizerTrebleDown

    *Button which decreases treble level of the Zone.*